oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 Elements related to overriding WebLogic domain configuration:

-* `configOverrides`: The name of the config map for optional WebLogic configuration overrides.
+* `configOverrides`: The name of the ConfigMap for optional WebLogic configuration overrides.
 * `configOverrideSecrets`: A list of names of the secrets for optional WebLogic configuration overrides.

-Elements related to Kubernetes pod and service generation:
+Elements related to Kubernetes Pod and Service generation:

 * `serverPod`: Configuration affecting server pods for WebLogic Server instances.
 Most entries specify standard Kubernetes content for pods that you may want the operator to include in pods generated for WebLogic Server instances, such as labels, annotations, volumes, or scheduling constraints, including anti-affinity.
 * `serverService`: Customization affecting ClusterIP Kubernetes services for WebLogic Server instances.